JasonZ-Git/JasonTechnology/README.md

 This repository is used to explore technology & ideas of my interest
 Including:
+- Random thinking
-- Java, js, AI, Swift, SQL, HTML, python
+- Technology: Java, js, AI, Swift, SQL, HTML, python
+- Project for fun